 Change comes at us from every angle as people update and upgrade everything from their diets to their devices, seemingly every day.
-When we enter adulthood as a young professional, we never imagine that we are only a couple dozen phones or a handful of trendy diets from marriage, parenthood or even retirement.
+When we enter adulthood as a young professional, we never imagine that we’re only a couple dozen phones or a handful of trendy diets from marriage, parenthood, or even retirement.
 Diets and devices can be great, but not all change is good, right?
 At every stage of life, financially confident people know that they can embrace the good and help protect against the not-so-good with solutions designed to do just that.
 Enter: whole life insurance.
-Not just your parents’ insurance, whole life can actually benefit you no matter where you are in life, with benefits that grow with you.
+Not just your parents’ insurance, whole life can actually help support and protect you no matter where you are in life, with benefits that grow with you.

 When we’re young and focused on our dreams, we rarely consider the possibility of an unexpected, devastating change.
 What would happen if you died prematurely?
 It may be unsettling to think about, as it would be very painful for your family, but it’s important to realize the financial impact it could have as well.

-In addition to providing a death benefit, as you pay into your whole life insurance policy, it accumulates cash value.1 The ultimate goal of the money is to provide financial protection for your loved ones in the event of your death.
+As you pay into your whole life insurance policy, it accumulates cash value in addition to providing a death benefit.1 The ultimate goal of the money is to provide financial protection for your loved ones in the event of your death.
 Along the way, however, you can still benefit from the accrued cash value.
 Whole life can be used to help fund improvements for your life today, such as buying a new home.
 It can also be used to fund or grow a business.2

 One in four Americans said they thought about starting a business despite the pandemic, and that figure jumped to 37% among millennials.3 So, whether you’re getting a new business off the ground, or upgrading from your basement to main street, the cash value from your policy can help to move your business forward.

 Imagine you are about to walk down the aisle.
 You and your best friend go out on the town for one last night of single bonding.
 You express your hopes (and concerns) for the future.
 Will I be a good spouse?
 Are my financial priorities lined up?
-Your bestie shares some insights.
-They have whole life insurance.
+They share some insights-they have whole life insurance.
 “That’s so morbid,” you say.
 “Why are you bringing up life insurance?
 Are you trying to kill me?”
-“No—but it is important to ensure your future family is protected, and it also grows cash value.”
+“No — but it’s important to ensure your future family is protected, and it also grows cash value.”

 You and your spouse have taken the plunge: Your first child is on the way.
-The life you’ve built isn’t just your own anymore — you want to protect what you have so it will last after you’re gone and help to build generational wealth for your children down the road If you’re like many who have a protection-first philosophy, and they are big savers, a key part of a protection-first mindset.
+The life you’ve built isn’t just your own anymore — you want to protect what you have so it will last after you’re gone and help to build generational wealth for your children down the road If you’re like many who have a protection-first philosophy, you’re a big saver, a key part of a protection-first mindset.
 For instance, many young couples prioritize the need to pay off debt.
-But if you pay off debt without building protection, you can go right back into debt when something unexpected happens.
-Whole life insurance is one way to financially weather a crisis and build cash value in the process, and establish a legacy for your children.
+But if you pay off debt without building protection, you and your family can go right back into debt when something unexpected happens.
+Whole life insurance is one way to help financially weather a crisis, build cash value in the process, and establish a legacy for your children.

 Whole life can be an attractive asset because it’s insulated from the volatility of the stock market.
 Its cash value grows at a healthy rate, and over a lifetime it can add a balance of both stability and reward to any portfolio.
 Our expenses, unfortunately, don’t end in retirement.
 The cash value of whole life can help cover those expenses, or help fund those hobbies you’ve been waiting to enjoy.
 Learn more about how whole life can work as a financial tool in retirement here.
 It’s often been said that “the only constant in life is change.”
 Whole life insurance (and the guidance of a financial professional) can help us anticipate change and prepare for it.